alaki98-dev/alaki2/docs/source/index.rst

    This project is under active development.

+It has the following capabilities:

-MatFeaLib capable of fetching atomic features for a given single compound, list of compounds and aslo datasets in the form of pandas dataframe format.
+- Generation of primary atomic features of any given compound, a given list of materials, and  a given pandas dataframe

-It can present atomic features based on the initial values of avalable atomic species in the compound or statistical measures for any given inputed materials.
+- Generation of atomic features in statistical form

-MatFeaLib currently incluce the following atomic feature collections:
+MatFeaLib currently includes the following atomic feature collections:

 .. list-table::
    :widths: 80 10